Finite-volume scattering on the left-hand cut: Finite-volume formalism

 where we have also introduced finite-volume versions of the $NN\pi$ form factors and the pion propagator.
 As discussed above, the $L$-depencence within $G_L(p,p')$ and $\Delta_{\pi, L}(p'-p)$ is exponentially suppressed as long as the energy and momentum flowing through the diagrams is below the lowest multi-particle threshold.
 We can then additionally separate out the singularity from a remainder, as in eqs.~\eqref{eq:delta_t_sep}~and~\eqref{eq:tchan_ker_infinite_volume}, to write

-where we have already applied the kinematics of Case 2 as described above.
+where we have already applied the partially off-shell kinematics of Case 2.
 As in the infinite-volume section, $M_\pi$ is the physical pion mass and $g$ is the residue of poles in the full scattering amplitude.
 This is the same residue as in the Bethe-Salpeter kernel as follows from the fact that the pole arises from the single-Bethe-Salpeter term of the skeleton expansion.

-The first key observation for eq.~\eqref{eq:tchan_ker_finite_volume} is that it simply has no $s$ dependence, and therefore cannot generate any singularities in the complex $s$ plane.
+The first key observation for eq.~\eqref{eq:tchan_ker_finite_volume} is that it has no $s$ dependence, by virtue of the fact that it is evaluated at $p = (\omega_N(\boldsymbol p), \boldsymbol p)$ and $p' = (\omega_N(\boldsymbol p'), \boldsymbol p')$, with the magnitude of $\boldsymbol p$ and $\boldsymbol p'$ left independent of $E$ (by allowing $(E - \omega_N(p), \boldsymbol P - \boldsymbol p)$ and its primed counterpart to be off shell).
+In this sense it cannot generate any singularities in the complex $s$ plane.
 In addition to this, the momenta entering the $t$-channel exchange here guarantee that $t < 0$ and thus that the singularity at $t = M_\pi^2$ is not encountered.
 This, in turn, implies that no power-like finite-volume effects arise in $C_L(P)$ due to this contribution.
 We will argue that this statement generalizes to any diagram that can be expressed as some number of $t$-channel exchanges.